marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

   - For example, CSS contains a feature called pseudo-classes that allow styling changes in response to user actions, and Tailwind is a CSS framework that allows styling directly in HTML code
 - There are many resources for learning the basics of each, but the [Mozilla Developer Network](https://developer.mozilla.org/) is a great place to start

-## Static site generators
+### Static site generators
-- No one writes a full website completely by hand
+- As websites are just collections of plaintext HTML pages, it is possible to create a complete website by hand, though it would be an inefficient, bug-ridden nightmare
-- Instead use code to write HTML, i.e., constructing websites from smaller pieces
+- Instead web developers use code to write HTML, allowing them to divide a website into distinct parts and build the final page from these smaller pieces
-  - How a web developer can efficiently re-use portions and achieve a consistent look without copying and pasting code
+  - Similar to subroutines or functions, this how web developers can efficiently re-use portions and achieve a consistent look without copying and pasting code
-- Static site generators generate web sites before hand
-  - Web pages are largely fixed in the content they can display
+- One model for creating these pages then is for the server to use this code and a database to construct them on the fly
+  - This allows the server to tailor those pages to individual users with data that are specific to them or frequently change, like account configuration or shopping cart information
-  - Great for blogs and documentation where content doesn't need to be adjusted to individual users
+- While these dynamic pages are a good fit for these use cases, they're also overkill for websites like blogs and documentation where the content doesn't change from user to user
+- Instead a common approach is to render the pages statically, *i.e.* entirely beforehand, using a program called a static site generator
+- While the content itself
+- This style of content delivery greatly simplifies development since the server essentially delivers fixed files to users which are addressed by specific URLs
-    - There are some tricks with CSS and JavaScript to make pages feel more dynamic
+  - Additionally, while the content isn't there are some tricks with modern CSS and JavaScript to make pages feel more dynamic
-  - In contrast, dynamic web pages which are constructed on the fly and sent to the browser for display
-    - Allows pages that are tailored to individual users, like online shopping carts or account configuration
-  - Though the pages on a static site are pre-generated, the HTML pages that display the content are still constructed using code
+- However, while the pages on a static site are pre-generated, the HTML pages that display the content are still constructed using code
 - This is called building the site and is distinct from writing that code (development) and making the site's pages available on a server (deployment)

 ## Hugo concepts
 - Hugo builds websites from smaller pieces